guidolee/jker-purple-wave/README.md

 ## Disclaimer

-I'm a deisgner based in Argentina.
-This theme was made focused on CSS/Less/Sass readability also has several modifications on HTML/JS but that was not the purpose
+I'm a designer based in La Plata, Argentina.
+This theme was made focused on CSS/Less/Sass readability, it also has several color modifications on HTML/JS but that was not the main idea to do it.

 I'm using [Victor Mono](https://rubjo.github.io/victor-mono/) font and [Material Icon Theme](https://marketplace.visualstudio.com/items?itemName=PKief.material-icon-theme) for icons/folders.